 Discourse: Our Discourse server is a web-based discussion forum for members to comment on topics and proposal.
 We heavily use Discourse during our member meetings - so members can choose either to come to a live meeting if the schedule lines up, or participate asynchronously via the Discourse system.

-Mumble: For all live meetings we use the mumble app.
+Mumble: In the past for most live meetings we use the mumble app.
 Mumble is an audio-only conferencing system.
 We use mumble because it support simultaneous interpretation and also because it works for people with old computers and poor Internet connections.